This Web Page is Memory

 ribbons in their hair, looking as pretty as a picture: whatever happened to Myrtle Pridmore?
 (Late News!!

-Myrtle is alive and well and living in County Durham, but Stella is
+Myrtle is alive and well and living in County Durham, but Stella remains

 elusive!)